iotaledger/bee-rfcs/text/0034-ternary-hash.md

 }
 ```

-This allows using them as a `Sponge` as well if there is a blanket implementation.
+This allows using them as a `Sponge` as well if there is a blanket implementation like this:

 ```rust
 impl<T: Sponge, U: DerefMut<Target = T>> Sponge for U {